-College students’ participation in the 2020 United States Census will be the focus of the next “MTSU On the Record” radio program.
+College students’ participation in the 2020 U.S. census was the focus of a recent “MTSU On the Record” radio program.

-Host Gina Logue’s interview with June Iljana, media specialist with the U.S. Census Bureau‘s Philadelphia Regional Census Center, will air from 9:30 to 10 p.m.
-Tuesday, Feb.
-11, and from 6 to 6:30 a.m.
-Sunday, Feb.
-16, on WMOT-FM Roots Radio 89.5 and online at www.wmot.org.
+Host Gina Logue’s interview with June Iljana, media specialist with the U.S. Census Bureau‘s Philadelphia Regional Census Center, first aired Feb.
+11 on WMOT-FM Roots Radio 89.5 and online at www.wmot.org.

 Iljana is encouraging MTSU students to not only fill out the census when they receive it but to work as census takers this summer.
 These census takers will help gather demographic data from households.

 The hourly pay for census takers in Rutherford County will be $21, she said.
-The hiring process involves filling out an online job application and a background check and fingerprinting.
+The hiring process involves filling out an online job application and agreeing to a background check and fingerprinting.

-While the exact number of hires they’ll need isn’t final yet, Iljana said the bureau needs about 2,600 applicants in Rutherford County alone.
+While the exact number of hires they’ll need wasn’t final when the program aired, Iljana said then the bureau needs about 2,600 applicants in Rutherford County alone.
 She added that working for the Census Bureau is a great addition to any young adult’s resume.